 The CDM Regulations 2015 require the appointment of a Principal Designer.
-Dabinett have many years experience under the current and previous Regulations in delivering projects to meet regulatory requirements.
+Dabinett has many years of experience under the current and previous Regulations in delivering and monitoring projects to meet regulatory requirements.

 When the first Construction (Design and Management) Regulations were brought in 1995 our surveyors acted as Planning Supervisors, then in 2007 the Regulations altered creating the role of a CDM Co-ordinator.
 The most recent incarnation of the Regulations has seen the adoption of a Principal Designer role in place of the CDM Co-ordinator.